QR Code for Wedding Pictures – Ready in 5 minutes

 After the wedding, include the QR code in your thank-you notes.
 Link it to a curated album of the best photos or a highlight video.
 It’s a thoughtful, easy way to let guests relive the day and see themselves in the memories.

-By placing your wedding QR code in visible, thoughtful spots, you’ll make it easy and natural for guests to participate—helping you capture more authentic moments from every angle.
+By placing your wedding QR code in visible, thoughtful spots, you’ll make it easy and natural for guests to participate, helping you capture more authentic moments from every angle.

 Congrats!
-You’ve created a QR code for wedding photos, allowing anyone to access it simply by scanning the code.
+You’ve created a QR code for wedding pictures, allowing anyone to access it simply by scanning the code.
 However, there are some best practices you should follow to avoid issues later and ensure a smooth sharing experience.

 DoDon't